-I’ve eaten fried chicken all over North America including many, many places in the southern US and believe me, Mary Browns is still one of the very best I’ve ever tasted.
+I’ve eaten fried chicken all over North America including many, many places in the southern US.
+So believe me, Mary Browns is still one of the very best I’ve ever tasted.
 It is very juicy and tender with a thick, not too heavily seasoned, super crunchy crust.

 One of their most famous offerings is their much-loved Big Mary; a boneless chicken breast with mayo and lettuce on a soft burger bun.
 It’s hard to replicate the delicate flavour of the herb and spice flour dredge used to make Mary Browns Chicken.

 I don’t have any inside information on the secret formula, believe me.
 However, I thought I’d borrow a couple of flavour characteristics from my own Oven Fried Chicken recipe in this one.

 For those of you who’ve never tried Mary Browns, give the recipe a try.
 And for those of you transplanted Newfoundlanders, it’ll be a little taste of home.